contentful/slash-developers/docs/concepts/links.md

 When using links you benefit from many great features:

-- Relationships are clearly defined and validated by special Content Type Fields
+- Relationships are clearly defined and validated by special content type fields
-- Entry Links can be validated by Content Type.
+- Entry links can be validated by content type.
 E.g.: Only allow Menu Items for `fields.menuItems`.
-- Asset Links can be validated by File Type.
+- Asset links can be validated by File Type.
 E.g.: Only allow Images for `fields.photo`.
-- The CDA is highly optimized for Links:
+- The CDA is highly optimized for links:
-A _single_ HTTP request let's you retrieve an entire web of linked Resources:
+A _single_ HTTP request let's you retrieve an entire web of linked resources:
 A restaurant with its menu, all menu items  and all of their attachments - everything in the example above.
 A mobile app could immediately display something, if not everything, after a single request.